leangjia/blender_docs/trunk/blender_docs/manual/troubleshooting/gpu/windows/intel.rst

 .. include:: ../common/laptops.rst
    :start-line: 1

 Compatibility
 =============

 In some cases Blender may crash on startup.
 Running Blender in compatibility mode can help in fixing this issue.
-To enable compatibility mode, :kbd:`RMB` the Blender executable and select :menuselection:`Properties --> Compatibility` and enable :menuselection:`Run this program in compatibility mode`.
-Select :menuselection:`Apply` to confirm the changes.
+To enable compatibility mode, :kbd:`RMB` on the Blender executable and select :menuselection:`Properties --> Compatibility` and enable :menuselection:`Run this program in compatibility mode`.
+Confirm the changes with *Apply* .

 .. include:: ../common/other.rst
    :start-line: 1